parca-dev/parca-agent/README.md

   </p>
 </details>

-To view the active profilers port-forward and visit `http://localhost:8080`:
+To view the active profilers port-forward and visit `http://localhost:7071`:

 ```
-kubectl -n parca port-forward `kubectl -n parca get pod -lapp.kubernetes.io/name=parca-agent -ojsonpath="{.items[0].metadata.name}"` 8080
+kubectl -n parca port-forward `kubectl -n parca get pod -lapp.kubernetes.io/name=parca-agent -ojsonpath="{.items[0].metadata.name}"` 7071
 ```

-To continuously send every profile collected to a Conprof instance or a Conprof compatible service configure the `--store-address` and potential credentials needed.
-For example, to send to a Conprof server in the `conprof` namespace set: `--store-address=conprof.conprof.svc:10901`.
+To continuously send every profile collected to a Parca server configure the `--store-address` and potential credentials needed.
+For example, to send to a Parca server in the `parca` namespace set: `--store-address=parca.parca.svc:7070`.

-To send to a Conprof compatible service such as Polar Signals, use:

-* `--store-address=grpc.polarsignals.com:443`
-* `--bearer-token=<project-token>`

 ## Supported Profiles